YaoGroup/DIFFICE_jax/model/README.md

 one output for isotropic viscosity or two outputs for anisotropic viscosity components.
 In comparison, **XPINNs** generate two networks for each of the sub-region.
 Each network is a fully-connected multiple-layer preceptrons (MLP) using `tanh` as the default activation function.
-When creating the networks, users need to specify whether the networks are created for isotropic and anistropic viscosity inference, as these two cases requires different number of outputs.
+When creating the neural networks, users need to specify whether the neural networks are created for isotropic and anistropic viscosity, as these two cases requires different number of outputs.

-### `loss.py`
+### `DIFFICE_jax/model/loss.py`

 Involving essential functions to generate the total loss function for PINN training on assimilating remote-sensing data of ice shelves and inferring their effective viscosity.
 The mathematical formation